 How to Make a Gantt Chart in Excel

 A Gantt chart is a horizontal bar chart used in project management.
 It provides a graphical representation of the project schedule in Excel that helps to create and track deadlines, as well as the resources required to get the project done.

-Steps to create a Gantt chart in Excel:
+Here are the steps to create a Gantt Chart in excel:

 Each task is mentioned in a separate row, with the respective start date and tenure (number of days required to complete that task).

 - Select range of start date, B1: B11

 - Click on the Insert tab, select the bar charts group.

 - Then select a stacked bar in the 2-D Bar chart group.